 Pay cuts, reduced working hours, lay-offs, etc. have become a part of post-recession life.
 If you’re finding it difficult to make ends meet, then working as a medical transcriptionist from home is a wonderful way to earn a supplemental income.
 It’s also a great way for retirees to make some money in case their retirement savings have fallen short of expectations.

 Having a portable career like medical transcription is especially beneficial for military spouses.
-Military lifestyle makes it impossible for the other halves of many service men and women to have a career.
+The military lifestyle makes it impossible for the other halves of many servicemen and women to have a career.
 However, working from home as a medical transcriptionist provides them an opportunity to have a steady career as they can take it with them wherever they go!

 There is a belief in the corporate world that happy people are more productive workers.
 People may have different reasons for choosing to work from home, but it has the same impact on all of them.
-It increases their happiness quotient, energy levels and self-contentment.
-This is bound to have an impact on not just their productivity, but also the quality of the work they produce.
+It increases their happiness quotient, energy levels, and self-contentment.
+This is bound to have an impact on not just their productivity, but also the quality of work that they produce.

 Now that you are aware of all the perks of working from home as a medical transcriptionist, you may want to know how you can break into the field.

-The quickest and simplest route to starting your medical transcription career is by completing a medical transcriptionist course from a vocational school.
+The quickest and simplest route to starting your medical transcription career is by completing a medical transcriptionist course from a vocational school like CareerStep.
 You can choose an online medical transcription training program, which will offer you the same kind of flexibility that a home-based career provides.

 Once you are through with your medical transcriptionist course, start looking for opportunities that allow you to work from home.
 Learn how to make use of the Internet to market yourself, connect with people in the industry, and find leads!

-Nancy is a 35-year old stay at home mom of two.
+Nancy is a 35-year old stay-at-home mom of two.
 She worked as a medical assistant for five years before taking a break to be with her children.
-Her experience as a medical assistant gave her valuable insights in to the medical transcription industry, which she likes to share with others through her writing.
+Her experience as a medical assistant gave her valuable insights into the medical transcription industry, which she likes to share with others through her writing.
 Medical transcription training often finds mention in her writings.
-Being an SAHM, Nancy is a huge exponent of online vocational training programs that provide women like her the power to be their own boss.
+Being a SAHM, Nancy is a huge exponent of online vocational training programs that provide women like her the power to be their own boss.
 Her other interests include gardening and baking.
 She stays with her husband and two daughters.